eighteyes/tt-rules/manual.md

 ## Boss Auto Actions:
 Heal at closest shop or Build to Hub if needed.
 ### On Turn 10:
-Steals one Worker from each Troll, going in order starting at closest.
+> Intimidate : Steals one Worker from each Troll, going in order starting at closest.

-Builds towards closest hut until non-hub path is complete, then do next.
+> Builds towards closest hut until non-hub path is complete, then do next.
 Hates straight lines.

-Boss can't steal worker?
+> Boss can't steal worker?
 Strike instead.

 Once complete, Builds Hovel off Hut
-###
-Turn 20:
+### Turn 20:
-Intimidate: Total of 4 Workers.
+> Intimidate: Total of 4 Workers.
 Builds Pit next to Hut.
+Adds Hovel

+### Turn 30:
-Upgrades Hut.
-Adds Hovel Turn 20: 3ntimidate 2 More Workers, total of 6.
+Intimidate 2 More Workers, total of 6.

-Upgrades Hut.
-Adds Extra Hovel
+Upgrades Hut

+### Retribution
-### Retribution: If A Troll Challenges the Boss and Loses, you are prioritized for Intimidation as much as possible + damage around Hut, similiar to Tantrum.
+If A Troll Challenges the Boss and Loses, you are prioritized for Intimidation as much as possible + damage around Hut, similiar to Tantrum.

 ### Boss Tantrums
 For each child the Feast is short, the boss Damages one Path Join.
 The Boss will Damage (Break if already Damaged), every Path Join around a structure before moving onto the next one.
 The Boss will target structures in the following order: